CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 ```

 to preview the site locally.
 This will start a local server and open the site in your default web browser.
 Any changes made to the source files will automatically trigger a rebuild and refresh the browser.

+The site is also built using a GitHub Actions workflow defined in `.github/workflows/deploy.yml` whenever changes are pushed to the GitHub repository.
+The files in the `dist/` directory are deployed to GitHub Pages, which serves as the staging site for testing changes before they are deployed to the official site.
+Each build can be found under "Actions" in the GitHub repository and clicking on a workflow run.
+The `dist/` files can be downloaded under "Artifacts".

 ### What happens during a site build